This is segment 13 of 17, of the Guide to the Otherside Series, to start from the beginning, click > Table of Contents

 Kirk: Hello, Alana.
 We have a question for you today from a person who is a little frustrated with their ability to meditate.

 Question: I live in a 160-year-old house and I sometimes sense a lot of spiritual activity.
 However, when I meditate I have trouble focusing my mind.
 I often get this feeling of frustration that seems to be holding me back.
-When I’m “in the zone” I feel like I’m getting close to something, like I’m about to take off (but never do) or some huge release is about to happen!
+When I’m “in the zone” I feel like I’m getting close to something like I’m about to take off (but never do) or some huge release is about to happen!
 I can even see a light blue energy surrounding me.
-Also, sometimes the energy causes a ringing in my ears, which makes it hard to me to focus.
+Also, sometimes the energy causes a ringing in my ears, which makes it hard for me to focus.
 How do I take off, so to speak?
 I feel as though I’m so close to this certain feeling but can’t quite get there.

 Alana: As I address this question I would like to discuss how the effects of the environment in which we are meditating could aid our connection to heightened sensitivity.
 Even though our questioner is eager to tune into the energies within their home, they do not have to be in the home to gain awareness of the spiritual activity there.
 When some individuals attempt to meditate in an environment that is very busy energetically, it can keep them from fully finding their center.
 After listening to the question, I have a sense that the questioner might do well meditating in different types of environments.
 They can discover what spaces really support them in quieting their mind and allowing them to relax.
 They can learn to enter a watchful state that does not judge that state through dualistic observations.